evervault/evervault-js/README.md

 - Merge the version PR that the changeset bot created to bump the version numbers.
 - On local machine, `git checkout master`
 - `git pull`
-- `npx changeset tag`, which will create git tags for each version needed
+- `npx changeset tag`, which will create git tags for each package and version needed
-- Push the tags needed with `git push origin <TAG_NAME>`
+- Push the tag to base the release on to needed with `git push origin <TAG_NAME>`
 - Create a GitHub release with either the UI or the local CLI: `gh release create`

 The production deployment action will deploy code to the production environment on release publish.